bitrix24/b24restdocs/api-reference/crm/universal/crm-item-list.md

 }
 ```
 where
-- `field_n` — the name of the field by which the selection of items will be sorted
+- `field_n` — the name of the field by which the selection of elements will be sorted
 - `value_n` — a `string` value equal to:
   - `ASC` — ascending sort
   - `DESC` — descending sort